MicrosoftDocs/power-automate-docs/articles/process-mining-copilot-in-process-analytics.md

 ﻿---
-title: Copilot in Process Mining process analytics
+title: Copilot in Process Mining process analytics (preview)
-description: Learn how to surface insights on your process and get recommended solutions with Copilot. ms.date: 11/28/2023 ms.topic: conceptual
+description: Learn how to surface insights on your process and get recommended solutions with Copilot. ms.date: 12/18/2023 ms.topic: conceptual
 author: janPidych
 contributors: